Skip to content

 Kirigami Modules

-With the same files I scale the objects to cut bigger and in the Kirigami Modules I cut them this time with the recycle dmin and for tat I had to scale them. once I had made the changes U send the file to the laser cutter and cut he pieces.
+With the same files I scale the objects to cut them bigger and in the Kirigami Modules I cut them this time with the recycle demin and for that I had to scale them too.
+Once I had made the changes I send the file to the laser cutter and cut the pieces.

 A small samples of Kirigami for creating a textile wirh demin